 - Pre-Veterinary Medical Association (PVET Club) - All students interested in veterinary medicine

-- Lambda Tau - All students interested in laboratory or medical technology
+- Lambda Tau - All students interested in laboratory science or medical laboratory science

 General Interest Organizations